-The former running back claims in his lawsuit that the NFL was aware of the risks associated with repetitive concussions but deliberately ignored and concealed that information, reports Sports Illustrated.
+Best claims in his lawsuit that the NFL was aware of the risks associated with repetitive concussions but deliberately ignored and concealed that information, according to Sports Illustrated.

 One of the main requests of this lawsuit is to set up a medical fund for Best to deal with future medical conditions he may deal with from the multiple concussions he has suffered while playing the game, according to ESPN.

-Best suffered a total of five concussion in his playing career, two of which were suffered in college while playing football at the University of California, Berkeley.
+According to Sports Illustrated, Best has suffered a total of five concussion in his playing career, two of which were suffered in college while playing football at Cal.

 Best was selected in the first round of the 2010 draft by the Detroit Lions.
 He played in just 22 games in his short career due to his continuous trouble with concussions.